usc-isi-i2/kgtk/docs/generate_wikidata_triples.md

-## The generate_wikidata_triples command converts a kgtk file to a ttl file that can be loaded into a wikidata Blazegraph.
+The `generate_wikidata_triples` command generate triple files from a kgtk files.
+The generated triple files can be loaded into Blazegraph directly.

 The triple generator take a tab-separated kgtk file from standard input.
+The kgtk file is required to have at least the following 4 fields: `node1`, `property`, `node2` and `id`.
+The `node1` field is the subject; `property` is the predicate and `node2` is the object.

+The following tsv file is a minimal sample input file.

 ```
 node1	property	node2	id
 Q2140726727_mag_author	P6366	2140726727	id1